TreatmentsSpecialist Treatments »

 What type of treatment can a paediatric dentist provide?

-- Oral health examination, and undertake a caries risk assessment for all children
+- Oral health examinations including caries risk assessment

-- Treatment of fractured, displaced or knocked out teeth and surrounding bone injuries
+- Management of dental trauma including fractured, displaced or knocked out teeth

 Why are baby teeth important?

 Primary (baby) teeth are important for multiple reasons.
 They help children speak clearly, chew and maintain space for the permanent (adult) teeth to erupt.
 Children start to loose primary teeth from around 6 years old, until they are 12 years old.
 If primary teeth have decay which is left untreated this can cause pain, infection, dental abscess or early loss of teeth.
 This can lead to space loss and even cause orthodontic problems in the future.
 It is important to remember that early intervention can help prevent more complex procedure later on.